-- 1. 72.85% of student-teachers organized community-related activities during the school internship, while 27.15% did not organize. - 2.
+- 1. 72.85% of student teachers organized community-related activities during the school internship, while 27.15% did not organize. - 2.
 They conducted different activities, including plantation, cleanliness campaigns, rallies on save girls, save waters, women empowerment, T.B. free India and other topics, environment awareness programme, blood donation camps, parent contact activities, and initiatives addressing social issues. - 3.
-45.31% organized community activities for one week, 37.53% of student-teachers spent ten days, and 17.16% dedicated fifteen days.
+45.31% organized community activities for one week, 37.53% of student teachers spent ten days, and 17.16% dedicated fifteen days.

-☐ Administrative activities
+□ Administrative activities

-- 1. 16.21% of student-teachers did not meet non-teaching staff and had not done any administrative work. - 2.
-83.79% of student-teachers had done administrative work, but 50.58% of student-teachers had done only the work assigned by the teacher education institutions, while 49.42% of student-teachers filled up online attendance, maintained different registers, involved in the distribution of bicycles, and prepared leaving certificates, students' ID cards and certificates.
+- 1. 16.21% of student teachers did not meet non-teaching staff and had not done any administrative work. - 2.
+83.79% of student teachers had done administrative work, but 50.58% of student teachers had done only the work assigned by the teacher education institutions, while 49.42% of student teachers filled up online attendance, maintained different registers, involved in the distribution of bicycles, and prepared leaving certificates, students' ID cards and certificates.

-5.1.6 Experiences of School Principals during the school internship
+Experience of School Principals during the school internship

-School principals shared the experiences that student-teachers lacked the content mastery and did not use teaching learning material during the teaching.
-Studentteachers had no idea about the reference book, used the blackboard inappropriately, and did not manage the classroom appropriately.
+- School principals shared the experience that student teachers lacked the content mastery and did not use teaching learning material during the teaching.
+Student teachers had no idea about the reference book, used the blackboard inappropriately, and did not manage the classroom appropriately. - 2.
+They were not serious about the internship and lack of clarity about their responsibilities.
+They came only to complete their internship work; they did not think about students'

-- 2. They were not serious about the internship and lack of clarity about their responsibilities.
-They came only to complete their internship work; they did not think about students' learning outcome. - 3.
-Student-teachers came to the school, and the school planning was disturbed because school teachers had no time for revision. - 4.
-School principals were also concerned about them because they felt that student-teachers were being exploited as they were not provided stipends. - 5.
-The school principal did not give permission if they had enough staff, and they did not observe the classes and gave the certificates to the student-teachers.
-Even one principal said that observation of classes is not our duty and they observed only when studentteachers teach very well. - 6.
-Few school principals responded that student-teachers did well in schools and schools get support because sometimes few school teachers have BLO (Booth level officer) work, and few teachers go for training; at that time, student-teachers managed classes very well.
+- learning outcome.
+Student teachers came to the school, and the school planning was disturbed because school teachers had no time for revision. - 3.
+School principals were also concerned about them because they felt that student teachers were being exploited as they were not provided stipends. - 4.
+The school principal did not give permission if they had enough staff, and they did not observe the classes and gave the certificates to the student teachers.
+Even one principal said that observation of classes is not our duty and they observed only when student teachers teach very well. - 5.
+Few school principals responded that student teachers did well in schools and schools get support because sometimes few school teachers have BLO (Booth level officer) work, and few teachers go for training; at that time, student teachers managed classes very well.

-5.1.7 Experiences of Mentors during the school internship
+Experience of Mentors during the school internship

-- 1. Mentors described the experiences that school students knew that student-teachers came for a few days, so they misbehaved in the classroom. - 2.
-Student-teachers were hard-working in schools and learned during the internship.
-Sometimes, staff was absent, so the schools got benefits from student-teachers. - 3.
+- 1. Mentors described the experience that school students knew that student teachers came for a few days, so they misbehaved in the classroom. - 2.
+Student teachers were hard-working in schools and learned during the internship.
+Sometimes, staff was absent, so the schools got benefits from student teachers. - 3.
 Mentors observed the classes only for 5-10 minutes.
-If student-teachers taught innovatively, then they observed the whole class.
-They also told student-teachers that they had to show their lectures, so they could not sit in all classes. - 4.
-Student-teachers were not serious and just came for a certificate, lacked content mastery, did not come with the preparation for the lecture, had no idea how to prepare the lesson plans, and a few student-teachers just copied from YouTube.
-Studentteachers focused more on marks. - 5.
+If student teachers taught innovatively, then they observed the whole class.
+They also told student teachers that they had to show their lectures, so they could not sit in all classes. - 4.
+Student teachers were not serious and just came for a certificate, lacked content mastery, did not come with the preparation for the lecture, had no idea how to prepare the lesson plans, and a few student teachers just copied from YouTube.
+Student teachers focused more on marks.
 Sometimes, supervisors came just for the shake and did superficial work.

-5.1.8 Experiences of Student-teachers during the school internship
+Experience of Student teachers during the school internship